Beary high hopes

 “We have eight returning players back,” Schwartz said.
 “We’re going to try and go nine, 10 players deep and keep everybody fresh.”

-The season started Thursday at Sangre de Cristo in Mosca.
-It was the Bears first game of the three-game Thunderbird Tournament.
+The season starts tonight at Sangre de Cristo in Mosca.
+It is the Bears first game of the three-game Thunderbird Tournament.
 Sangre de Cristo is coached by Schwartz’s mentor, Wade Mortensen.
 Schwartz was one of Mortensen’s assistants at Montezuma-Cortez in the 1990s.

-“It will be kind of weird seeing Wade on the other side of the sidelines,” Schwartz said prior to Thursday’s game.
+“It will be kind of weird seeing Wade on the other side of the sidelines,” Schwartz said.
 “We’re looking forward to it.
 They’re going to play great defense, obviously.
 We’ll see if we can match that intensity and give Wade a good game.”

 Dolores hasn’t had a winning season in nearly a decade.
 The time for change is now, and it starts in Mosca.

 “We’re going to put a stop to that.
 That’s our No. 1 goal,” Schwartz said.
 “The boys are excited to meet that goal.
 A winning season means a lot.”

 Carroll is a four-year starter.
 The Bears’ leading scorer the past two seasons has experienced a coaching transition and lost teammates to graduation.
 Carroll firmly believes this is Dolores’ year to not only have a winning season, but a championship banner season

 “This year, I’m excited to use our offensive skills, our speed,” Carroll said.
 “This is my last year.
 I got to go out as hard as I can.
 We’re all excited.”

 Junior center Tyler Weir is back to clean the glass.
 He’ll have some help off the bench from Ryan Johnston, who switched sports from wrestling.